-One of the first major hurdles to legacy system modernization is requirements gathering: New requirements should be accurately written and detailed.
+One of the first major hurdles to rewriting legacy applications is requirements gathering: New requirements should be accurately written and detailed.
 They may introduce deliberate changes, but shouldn’t overlook the intricacies of how the current system operates.
-This is especially difficult when rewriting legacy systems that are a decade or more old and created by multiple development teams: We run into this a lot with AS/400 COBOL systems or Delphi rewrites.
+This is especially difficult when rewriting legacy applications that are a decade or more old and created by multiple development teams.
+As software consultancy, we run into this a lot, especially with AS/400 COBOL systems or Delphi rewrites.
 Constantly evolving regulations and business needs can leave behind overly complex or unused elements, making it difficult to fully comprehend the application.

 Before a modernization project gets funded, there’s usually a high-level backlog that provides a cursory understanding of the work that needs to be done, which is vetted just enough to determine an estimated total cost.
 The next step in the process is turning those high-level backlog items into detailed requirements for the new project.